Start digging around today!

 Here are some of the best ways to deal with weeds in certain parts of your garden.

-Not many weeds can survive constant mowing and the competition from grass.
+Not many weeds can survive constant mowing and competition from grass.
 However, if the lawn is not growing strongly or is damaged in some way, weeds can become established.
 Individual weeds can be dug out using a trowel, or dab-on lawn weed killer.
 If the problem is more widespread, treat the whole lawn with a special lawn weed & feed.

 Paths and patios